UbiquityRobotics/learn/quick_start/connecting.md

 #### Connecting a Virtual Machine

 If you are running under VirtualBox, you will have installed this virtual machine with a bridged network.
 Thus the VM will see whatever network your host system is connected to.
 If your workstation is running, shut it down,  and shut down the VirtualBox program.
-Connect your host system to the `ubiquityrobot-XXXX network`.
-Now start VirtualBox and the workstation (that is, the Ubuntu system running under VBox); it will be connected to the robot's network `ubiquityrobot-XXXX`.
+Connect your host system to the `ubiquityrobotXXXX network`.
+Now start VirtualBox and the workstation (that is, the Ubuntu system running under VBox); it will be connected to the robot's network `ubiquityrobotXXXX`.

 #### Connecting a Linux Workstation

-If you are using a Linux system instead of VirtualBox, connect to the `ubiquityrobot-XXXX` network using the linux system's facilities.
+If you are using a Linux system instead of VirtualBox, connect to the `ubiquityrobotXXXX` network using the linux system's facilities.

 #### Connecting to the Robot and Logging In